mthomas46/LlamalyticsHub/README.md

 - **Preview and edit reports** before saving for maximum control.
 - **Automate validation** with the built-in CLI test runner.
 - **Upload reports** to your own API or dashboard for team review.

+## What's New

+- **Live Endpoint Discovery:** New `/endpoints` route returns a live JSON list of all HTTP endpoints and their methods.
+- **Open API:** All endpoints are now accessible without an API key.
+- **Improved Logging:** The server logs whether an API key was provided with each request for auditing and debugging.
+- **Updated Documentation:** The README and API usage sections have been updated to reflect these changes.